 Intestinal bacteria play a prominent role in overall health.
-Along with protecting you from harmful bacteria and supporting digestion, studies show that good gut bacteria may reduce obesity, improve depression, and even play a role in immune function.
 So it's only logical that the foods and supplements you put into your body can significantly impact your gut's bacterial makeup and subsequent well-being.

 When it comes to preserving your gut health, what you don't eat is just as important as what you do.
-In general, a high-fat, high-sugar diet can contribute to insulin resistance and other unfavorable conditions.
 Feeding the bad bacteria in your gut can allow them to grow and colonize more easily.
 On the other hand, consuming a diet rich in vegetables, grains, and natural probiotics may help preserve digestive health.

 If you're suffering from stomach upset or other digestive symptoms, you may have heard that supplements can help.
 Before you decide what option is best for your needs, it pays to do your research regarding prebiotics versus probiotics.
 So, how do these two ingredients compare?

 As live bacteria, probiotics contribute to the population of microbes residing in your gut.
-When consumed in either whole-food or supplement form, probiotics may effectively treat a wide range of ailments, including antibiotic-induced diarrhea.
 On the other hand, prebiotics refer to a type of fiber that humans are unable to digest.
 However, this fiber does stimulate the growth of healthy gut bacteria.